mpdf/mpdf.github.io/reference/html-control-tags/annotation.md

 The attribute <span class="parameter">file</span> can be used to specify a file (any type) which is to be embedded inside the PDF document.

-<div class="alert alert-info" role="alert"><strong>Note:</strong> All text to do with an annotation (text, author, subject) is rendered with the system font and can therefore contain any Unicode character even if the document font restricts to a specific codepage.</div>
+<div class="alert alert-info" role="alert">**Note:** All text to do with an annotation (text, author, subject) is rendered with the system font and can therefore contain any Unicode character even if the document font restricts to a specific codepage.</div>

 Annotations cannot be moved or deleted by the reader.